15th–19th June, Maynooth & Online

 Course Overview

 When registering, you have the option of two different types of attendance.
-In-Person & Hybrid, for those who wish to join us for in Maynooth for all five days (or most of them); and Online Only, which offers a livestream of each presentation via Zoom, and access to the recordings of each after they have taken place.
+In-Person & Hybrid, for those who wish to join us in Maynooth for all five days (or most of them); and Online Only (Individual & Groups), offering a livestream of each presentation via Zoom, and access to the recordings of each after they have taken place.

 For All Attendees

-Twelve presentations (in-person and livestreamed), four each from each presenter, on the following topics:
+Twelve presentations (in-person and livestreamed), six each from Seán and Jessie (details further below).

 Access to the course resources online, where you will find the livestream of the course, recordings of each presentation (after they take place), slides, and additional materials.